MENU

 Gallery/Permanent Collection

 Yes.
-During exhibitions, the KHN gallery is open to the public Monday—Friday, 10am-5pm or by appointment.
-If you are interested in scheduling a private or group tour, please give us a call or email info@khncenterforthearts.org.
+During exhibitions, the KHN gallery is primarily open to the public Monday-Friday, 10am-5pm or by appointment.
+If you are interested in scheduling a tour, call 402.874.9600 or email info@khncenterforthearts.org.

-At KHN, we host six or more exhibitions annually showcasing the work emerging and established Nebraska-based artists, regional artists, and former residents.
+At KHN, we host approximately six exhibitions annually showcasing emerging and established Nebraska-based artists, regional artists, and former residents.
 Proposals for solo or group exhibitions are accepted on an ongoing basis.
 All mediums are considered.
 For more information, go to our Exhibitions Opportunities page.

 The Kimmel Permanent Collection includes over 450 works of art, literature, and music that have been gifted to the center by former residents.
 A rotating selection of works are on display throughout KHN's public spaces and available for viewing during regular gallery hours.
 Many works within the collection can also be viewed online.